 Before You Buy

-A reputable credit repair agency employs professionals who are experts in working with creditors and credit bureaus.
+A reputable agency employs professionals who are experts in working with creditors and credit bureaus.

-But credit repair does not have to be a complicated process, especially if you have a few errors on your report.
+For the DIY inclined, credit repair does not have to be a complicated process, especially if you have only a few errors on your report.